Background pattern

 It is used to treat bacterial infections caused by microorganisms such as bacteria.
 These infections include:

-• Mild to moderate worsening of bronchitis and pneumonia
+• Worsening of bronchitis and pneumonia (mild to moderate severity)

-• Mild to moderate skin and soft tissue infections, for example, folliculitis, bacterial skin infection, and cellulitis, or erysipelas, a skin infection with redness and swelling.
+• Mild to moderate skin and soft tissue infections, such as hair follicle infection (folliculitis), bacterial skin infection and its deeper layers (cellulitis), or skin infection with redness and swelling (erysipelas).

-Infections caused by a bacteria called Chlamydia trachomatis, which can cause inflammation of the urethra or the cervix.
+Infections caused by a bacterium called Chlamydia trachomatis, which can cause inflammation of the urethra or cervix.

-2. What you need to know before starting to take Azithromycin Teva
+2. What you need to know before taking Azitromicina Teva

 Do not take Azitromicina Teva

-• if you are allergic to azithromycin or any of the other ingredients of this medicine (listed in section 6)
+• if you are allergic to azithromycin or any other component of this medication (listed in section 6)

-• if you are allergic to another macrolide or ketolide antibiotic, for example erythromycin or telithromycin.
+• if you are allergic to another macrolide or ketolide antibiotic, such as erythromycin or telithromycin.

 Warnings and precautions